kevinSauvage-extia/React-interview-1/README.md

 ### Submitting the solution

-Copy this repository to a repository on your name and add the solution there.
+Store the project to a Github repository on your name (need to be a public repo).
 It should be clear how to build and run the project locally.